Why Invest in HICL?

 - Political and regulatory risk: the nature of the businesses in which HICL invests and the strong public sector infrastructure service aspect they display exposes HICL to potential changes in policy and legal requirements.
-Further, the HICL portfolio includes three regulated assets, which operate in highly regulated industries within statutory legal frameworks.
+Further, the HICL portfolio includes five regulated assets, which operate in highly regulated industries within statutory legal frameworks.
 Unfavourable changes to such regulatory and legal frameworks could materially and adversely affect the performance of affected investments.

 - Counterparty risk: project companies in which HICL invests typically subcontract the provision of services to specialist providers (construction, operations or maintenance companies).
 The failure of a supply chain provider could negatively impact the project company’s ability to fulfil its contractual obligations with the client.

 - Performance risk: the performance of HICL’s investments is dependent on contractual arrangements with an array of counterparties (for example lending institutions or facilities management subcontractors).
 Therefore, HICL is exposed to the risk that such contracts fail to provide the protection from poor performance or recourse anticipated by HICL.